-At eight months of age, you can add cream, plain yogurt and/or kefir, creamed vegetable soups, cooked stone fruits, and small amounts of cheese.
+You can add cream, plain yogurt and/or kefir, creamed vegetable soups, cooked stone fruits, and small amounts of cheese at eight months of age.

 Foods like cheese, sliced fruit, and steamed vegetables make for great beginner finger foods!

-At around 12 months of age, you can add grains and legumes — always soaked overnight and cooked thoroughly.
+You can add grains and legumes at around 12 months of age — always soaked overnight and cooked thoroughly.

-At this age, you can also give your baby very small amounts of honey.
+You can also give your baby very small amounts of honey at this age.